128technology/docs/docs/about_supported_platforms.md

 * 8GB ECC Memory
 * 64GB SSD
 * 1 (1G) Management port
+* Hyperthreading enabled

 ## Support for 128T on Compatible Platforms

+128 Technology will support the 128T Networking Platform software running on compatible third party platforms per the [product support policy](about_support_policy.md).
 128 Technology will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party platform or software.
+This includes platforms which are Certified Plus, Certified, Qualified, and Compatible.
 In order to isolate the issue, 128 Technology reserves the right to request that the third-party hardware or software be altered or removed.
 128 Technology does not maintain the ability to test or reproduce issues found when running on compatible platforms, and reserves to right to request testing be done within a customer environment.
-If the root cause is believed to originate from a third-party vendor's product, the customer is required to open a support request with the third-party vendor's support organization.
+If the root cause is believed to originate from a third-party vendor's product, the customer is required to open a support request with the third-party vendor's support organization independent of 128 Technology.

 ## Support for 128T on Incompatible Platforms

-128 Technology provides no support, and commitments to functionality, stability, or performance of the 128T software on incompatible platforms.
+128 Technology provides no support, and commitments to functionality, stability, or performance of the 128T Networking Platform software on incompatible platforms.